jamesclancy/SafeCardGame/README.md

         }
 ```

-I then had to update the init funciton for the new fields like
+I then had to update the init function for the new fields like
 ```

 let init =